SAP-archive/cloud-c4c-ticket-duplicate-finder-ext/README.md

 The application replicates and indexes the ticket information from the SAP Cloud for Customer system using OData API.
 During startup it replicates the last 20 tickets in the system and adds them in the index.

 You need to configure the API access to SAP Cloud for Customer system for your application by creating the required OAuth client and SAP Cloud Platform destination.
+You also need a service user with permissions for accessing the service tickets.

 1. For configuring OAuth client you need to know the Service Provider name of your SAP Cloud Platform subaccount.